imh/gnss-analysis/README.md

 dictionary of current fold results, to be passed back in at the next data point.
 It can also be stored as a map via `keep_as_map=True`.
-  - A fold's `compute` function takes as arguments a data point, the result of the `compute` function of its dependencies, and the result of its own `compute` function on the previous data point.
+  - A fold's `compute` function takes as arguments a data point, the result of the `compute` function of its dependencies, the result of its own `compute` function on the previous data point, and some `parameters` from the `SITL`.
   - In its constructor, it takes an initial "previous result."
   - A fold can depend on other folds and maps.
   - You could do everything in a fold node, but don't.
 It's bad and you should